India's austerity measures not enough, say analysts

 NEW DELHI India announced a series of austerity steps on Thursday, including a 10 percent cut in non-plan expenditure for this fiscal year, which analysts said were not enough and would not have much impact on the country's overall spending.

-Asia's third-largest economy is struggling to contain its fiscal deficit, which widened to 5.097 trillion rupees (58.83 billion pounds), or equivalent to 5.76 percent of its gross domestic product, in the 2011/12 fiscal year.
+Asia's third-largest economy is struggling to contain its fiscal deficit, which widened to 5.097 trillion rupees ($90.86 billion), or equivalent to 5.76 percent of its gross domestic product, in the 2011/12 fiscal year.

-The cut in non-plan spending excludes interest payment, debt repayment, defence capital, salaries, pensions, and grants to states, a statement released by the finance ministry showed.
+The cut in non-plan spending excludes interest payment, debt repayment, defense capital, salaries, pensions, and grants to states, a statement released by the finance ministry showed.

 "The cut takes care of discretionary spending and this is basically a salutary measure....
 This won't have a material impact on the overall spending," Gaurav Kapur, senior economist at Royal Bank of Scotland, said.